back

 • Portfolio diversification — High net-worth individuals and institutions may use P2P platforms as an alternative investment to traditional financial instruments, such as stocks, bonds, or commodities.
 Considering that these instruments behave in a unique way, they can provide a positive degree of diversification for investment portfolios.

-• Good returns on investment — The median return earned by P2P loan investors has been estimated at 4.6% per year.
-Even though the risks involved in lending must be considered, the returns vary depending on the degree of risk associated with the borrower’s credit profile and financial situation.
+• Good returns on investment — The average return earned by P2P loan investors is estimated at 5% to 9% per year.³ Even though the risks involved in lending must be considered, the returns vary depending on the degree of risk associated with the borrower’s credit profile and financial situation.

 What is the Cost of Borrowing Through P2P Lending?